Root Canal Treatment NYC

 What is root canal treatment?

-A root canal treatment is a dental procedure that is used to treat dental pain or infection caused by the inflamed or dead nerve, a condition called pulpitis.
+A root canal therapy is a dental procedure that is used to treat dental pain or infection caused by the inflamed or dead nerve, a condition called pulpitis.

 Do I need a root canal?
 What are root canal symptoms?

-If you experience any of the symptoms described below we would recommend you see a dentist for an evaluation because you may need a root canal treatment:
+If you experience any of the symptoms described below we would recommend you see a dentist for an evaluation because you may need a root canal:

 - If you have a tender or swollen gum